codefitz/AliasForge/README.md

 ## ✨ Features
 - Cross-platform: macOS and Linux
-- Multi-shell: Bash, Zsh, and Fish support
+- Multi-shell: Bash, Zsh, Fish, and NuShell support
 - Idempotent: safe to run multiple times
 - Easy to customise: edit one file, reload, done
 - Uninstall option for a clean slate